CNelias/DCCA.jl/README.md

 [![Build Status](https://travis-ci.com/johncwok/DCCA.jl.svg?branch=master)](https://travis-ci.com/johncwok/DCCA.jl)

 The implementation is based on
-Zebende G, Da Silva M MacHado, Filho A. *DCCA cross-correlation coefficient differentiation: Theoretical and practical approaches* Physica A: Statistical Mechanics and its Applications
+Zebende G, Da Silva M MacHado, Filho A. *DCCA cross-correlation coefficient differentiation: Theoretical and practical approaches* Physica A: Statistical Mechanics and its Applications (2013) and was tested by reproducing the results of _DCCA and DMCA correlations of cryptocurrency markets_ from Paulo Ferreira,et al.
-(2013)
-and was tested by reproducing the results of _DCCA and DMCA correlations of cryptocurrency markets_ from Paulo Ferreira,
-Ladislav Kristoufk and Eder Johnson de Area LeãoPereira.

 ## Perform a DCCA coefficients computation: